Williamarvin/Smart_file_org/replit.md

 # Overview

-This is a full-stack document management and search application designed for uploading, processing, and searching documents and videos using AI-powered content analysis.
+This is a full-stack file management and search application designed for uploading, processing, and searching documents and videos using AI-powered content analysis.
 The system extracts text from various file formats and transcribes video content, generates metadata and embeddings, and provides semantic search capabilities.
 It features a React frontend and Express.js backend, with a modern multi-page navigation system for dashboard overview, file browsing, uploading, and analytics.
 The project aims to provide a robust, AI-enhanced platform for efficient content organization and retrieval.

 ## Recent Updates (August 14, 2025)
 - **Production Deployment Ready**: Complete code review and TypeScript error resolution completed